-- (1) This section applies if the person the subject of a proceeding is not represented by a lawyer or another person at the hearing of the proceeding. - (2) The tribunal may appoint a lawyer or another person (the appointed representative) to represent the person if the tribunal considers it would be in the person's best interests to be represented at the hearing. - (3) Also, the tribunal must appoint a lawyer (also an appointed representative) to represent the person at the hearing if- - (a) the person is a minor; or - (b) the hearing is- - (i) for a review under chapter 12, part 6 of the person's fitness for trial; - (ii) for an application under chapter 12, part 9, division 1 for approval to perform electroconvulsive therapy on the person; - (iii) another hearing prescribed by regulation; or - (c) the Attorney-General is to appear or be represented at the hearing. - (4) If the person is an adult with capacity, the person may, in writing, waive the right to be represented by the appointed representative. - (5) For subsection (4), the person has capacity to waive the right if the person has the ability to- - (a) understand the nature and effect of the decision to waive the right; and
+- (1) This section applies if the person the subject of a proceeding is not represented by a lawyer or another person at the hearing of the proceeding. - (2) The tribunal may appoint a lawyer or another person (the appointed representative) to represent the person if the tribunal considers it would be in the person's best interests to be represented at the hearing. - (3) Also, the tribunal must appoint a lawyer (also an appointed representative) to represent the person at the hearing if- - (a) the person is a minor; or - (b) the hearing is- - (i) for a review under chapter 12, part 6 of the person's fitness for trial; - (ii) for an application under chapter 12, part 9, division 1 for approval to perform electroconvulsive therapy on the person; - (iii) another hearing prescribed by regulation; or - (c) the Attorney-General is to appear or be represented at the hearing. - (4) If the person is an adult with capacity, the person may waive the right to be represented by the appointed representative- - (a) in writing; or - (b) if the tribunal is satisfied it would not cause injustice to the person-in another way. - (5) For subsection (4), the person has capacity to waive the right if the person has the ability to-

-- (b) freely and voluntarily make the decision to waive the right; and - (c) communicate the decision to waive the right. - (6) The appointment of a lawyer as the person's appointed representative under subsection (2) or (3) is at no cost to the person.
+- (a) understand the nature and effect of the decision to waive the right; and - (b) freely and voluntarily make the decision to waive the right; and - (c) communicate the decision to waive the right. - (6) The appointment of a lawyer as the person's appointed representative under subsection (2) or (3) is at no cost to the person.